M7mod-hegazy/Elhegazy_Vercel/Readme.md

                       <Abilities>
 - A commercial website 🏪
-The Resposive website is compatible with all screen sizes📱💻🖥️
+The Responsive website is compatible with all screen sizes📱💻🖥️
-- The ability to add, modify and delete everything on the site through the owner of the site only without entering the code admin panel 🔑
+- The ability to add, modify and delete everything on the site through the owner of the site only without entering the code by admin panel 🔑
 - The site allows you to display products with the ability to classify them 📸
 - The site shows you the latest offers in the interface 🆕
 - We also show you the previous works 🏗️